 Yet he still had a huge impact on me, which became all the more clear the further I got away from my college experience.
-Prior to entering Georgetown, I had led a fairly sheltered life, with little exposure to real-world issues like racism.
-Then I arrive at Georgetown, already an obsessed basketball fan, and the team that became the central focus of my life was led by a man who was so much more than a coach.
+Prior to entering Georgetown, I had led a fairly sheltered life, with little exposure to many issues in the “real world.”
+Then I arrive at Georgetown, already an obsessed basketball fan, and the team that became the central focus of my life was led by a man who was, as I eventually learned, so much more than a coach.
 He taught everyone around him what standing up for what you believe in looked like.
 And the more I reflect on it, the more I realize what an important figure he was in the formative years of my young adulthood.

 I interviewed him multiple times over the years, for one of the student newspapers.
 I often sat court side on press row, and asked a very occasional question in post-game press conferences.
 And when I wasn’t covering the team or sitting in the student section, I occasionally sat in the front row behind the bench in my buddy’s dad’s seats.
 I saw Coach Thompson up close from multiple angles, on many occasions.
 And I have never, ever, seen a person command more attention from the people around him than John Thompson.
 He was in charge of every single room he walked into.
 Some of it was his pure physical presence… he was 6’10” and over 300 lbs, with the most booming voice any of us have ever heard.
 And some of it was demeanor… he rarely smiled in public, and was widely known to not tolerate one ounce of crap from anyone.
 In fact, anyone who sat within ear shot of Coach Thompson learned quickly about his intensity and his heavy reliance on profanity for “emphasis.”